ballerina-platform/module-ballerinax-slack/README.md

         log:printInfo(listConvResponse);
     }

-    // Upload a file to a channel
+    // Upload a file to a channel.
     FileInfo|error fileResponse = file->uploadFile("filePath", "channelName");
     if (fileResponse is error) {
         log:printError("Error occured when uploading the file ", fileResponse);